 Check for heating/AC vents

 Radiators, heating vents or AC systems can be quite harmful to your Fiddle Leaf Fig tree as they create extreme temperatures and drafts.
-You want them to be close to natural sources of sunlight, but never directly below a vent or next to a radiator so it might be time to find a new spot for your tree.
+You want them to be close to natural sources of sunlight, but never directly below a vent or next to a radiator so it might be time to find a new spot for your tree to stop it from dying.

 Check for pests

 One thing to look out for when giving the leaves a once over is a pest infestation.
 It can happen that pests such as mealybugs, spider mites, scale insects and more can take hold of your Fiddle Leaf.
-If you do spot pests, this is not game over for your plant as there are some really simple ways to get rid of them!
+If you do spot pests, this is not game over for your plant as there are some really simple ways to get rid of them and stop your Fiddle from dying from this infestation!

 Make sure to check over your other plants in the room to see if any other plants have pests.
 Keep your infected Fiddle a good distance away from any of your other plants as you don’t want the pests to spread.

-Another way to give your Fiddle some love is to repot it into fresh soil.
+Another way to give your Fiddle some love and prevent it from dying is to repot it into fresh soil.
 This wouldn’t be a good idea for the first week or two of trying to revive the plant as this may cause some shock so it is better to leave your tree for about two weeks of good care in an ideal light environment before repotting.
 Using a high-quality mix (like this one from Miracle Gro) will help give your Fiddle the right nutrients

 When you do replace the soil, make sure to gently rub all the old soil from the root system by running your fingers through it.
 Don’t be alarmed if some of the smaller roots come with the soil, this is natural and they will regrow pretty quickly.
 If you notice that some of the roots are rotted and dying, snip these away with some clean scissors.

-Reviving any of your houseplants can often be difficult, especially if they have been neglected for long periods of time.
+Reviving any of your dying houseplants can often be difficult, especially if they have been neglected for long periods of time.
 If you find yourself always forgetting to take care of it, try adding watering to your calendar every week or asking a family member or housemate to lend you a hand.
 Alternatively, it’s also worth looking into low-care houseplants as some really do thrive from being neglected.
-But don’t give up on your plants too quickly, they may look dead and past revival but will actually start to grow again with the right care.
+But don’t give up on your plants too quickly, they may look like they are dying or already dead and past revival but will actually start to grow again with the right care.
 So be patient, treat them well and they may reward you with new healthy leaves!